© Blaublut Edition

 Margit Hiebl

-So, is intuition really the proverbial gut feeling?
+Is intuition actually the proverbial gut feeling?

 How does intuition arise?

-The main tasks of the human brain are: to perceive the environment with the senses, to store the impressions gained, to make predictions, and to derive meaningful actions from all of this.
-In the course of life, it builds up a huge wealth of experience.
-Like a giant library.
-The archivist is the hippocampus, which creates the card system.
-As far as we know, an intuitive process then works as follows: In the respective life situation, it is checked whether there was something similar in the past.
-The results are then passed on, among other things, to the prefrontal cortex – this is where decisions are made.
-If something is identified as familiar, the probability is high that the new situation will be compared to it, the experience reactivated, and a course of action derived from it.
-However, this has not yet been researched down to the last detail.
+The archivist is the hippocampus, which creates the filing system.
+As far as we know, an intuitive process then works like this: In the given life situation, it is checked whether there was something similar in the past.
+The results are then passed, among other things, to the prefrontal cortex – this is where decisions are made.

-Does every person have it?
+Does every person have this?

-There is no person who does not have intuition, as we all constantly gain experiences and our brain is programmed to store and evaluate them.
+There is no person who does not have intuition, as we all make experiences around the clock, and our brain is programmed to store and evaluate them.
 But of course, there are differences between people.
-And in old age or with dementia, it can be somewhat lost – then the experiences are still there, but the card index system has broken down and nothing can be found immediately.

 And what speaks against it?

-Intuition is always good when we come into situations that are similar to past experiences.
-In a world as it is today, constantly presenting us with new problems that we haven't had before—keyword supply bottlenecks, Corona, climate change—an intuition from a situation in the 1990s may be of little use.
-Old experiences don't always lead to good decisions for new developments.
-New problems require new solutions, which are better obtained through facts.
+Intuition is always good when we come into situations that resemble past experiences.
+In a world as it currently is, constantly confronting us with new problems we haven't had before—keyword supply shortages, Corona, climate change—a gut feeling from a situation in the 1990s might not help us much.

-When should one mistrust their intuition?
+When should you distrust your intuition?

 Are there also physical signals?

-Yes, if there is a corresponding note in the library of experience.
-Famous example: In 1950, during the Monaco Grand Prix, Formula 1 driver Juan Manuel Fangio drove into the tunnel.
-But instead of accelerating as usual, he braked.
-Hundreds of meters later, he saw an accident involving several cars.
 So why did he brake so early?
-The situation was different from usual – that's what his brain reported.
-In his library of experience, it said that spectators always look at the drivers coming out of the tunnel – this time, however, the heads were turned in the other direction.
+The situation was different from usual – his brain had reported this to him.
+In his library of experience, it was noted that spectators always look at the drivers coming out of the tunnel – this time, however, the heads were turned in the other direction.
 If he had driven through the tunnel for the first time, there probably wouldn't have been a corresponding note in his library.

 Is intuition learnable?

-Can this inner voice also be trained?
+Can this inner voice be trained?

 How do you do that?

-First, turn down the volume of life.
-Today, whether at the bus stop or during lunch break, we have an external voice that bombards us with something.
-Even when walking in the forest, many listen to an audiobook.
-How is an inner voice supposed to emerge then?
-So, create short downtime phases in which you are also offline.
-And feel inside yourself.
-You might then hear other voices that nag, worry, or urge you.
+So, repeatedly create short idle phases where you are also offline.
+And feel within yourself.
+You may then hear other voices that nag, worry, or drive you.
 But they come from the head.
-Admittedly, distinguishing them takes some practice – but the true, intuitive voice is always benevolent, never critical.
+Admittedly, distinguishing them requires some practice — but the true, intuitive voice is always benevolent, never critical.

 What else helps?

-Learn from your mistakes!
-Take a few minutes at the end of the day and calmly go over the relevant decisions again.
-What was my expectation?
-Did everything go as expected?
-If not, what could it be?
-This comparison leads to the books in your library being rewritten in some places and kept up to date – an update.
-Mistakes are therefore inevitable on the way to expertise.
+This comparison leads to the books in your library being rewritten in some places and kept up-to-date – an update.
+Mistakes are therefore unavoidable on the way to expertise.
 They are useful because they improve our intuition – but only if we deal with them.

-An example: The astonishing navigation talent of the Inuit through the eternal ice was already described in the 19th century.
-They passed it on from generation to generation – but for about 20 years they have been using GPS systems on their phones.
-Since then, accidents among young Inuit have increased because the network is not always stable and experience has hardly been built up.
-Researchers estimate that the Inuit's knowledge of orientation will be lost in two generations.
-This applies to all of us.
-Experience-based intuition is ancient human and still important for our species today.
+An example: The remarkable navigation talent of the Inuit through the eternal ice was described as early as the 19th century.
+They passed it down from generation to generation – but for about 20 years they have been using GPS systems on the phones.
+Since then, accidents among young Inuit have increased because the network is not always stable and experience was hardly built up.